 There are several things you can do to protect yourself from money order fraud:

-This is a type of fraud where the offer is almost always too good to be true.
+In money order fraud cases, the offer is almost always far too good to be true.
 If you have any suspicion that the person you are dealing with may not be completely legitimate, don't send that person any money until you are absolutely certain that the check has been honored by the overseas bank.